 - bladder size

-Special circumstances, such as pregnancy and the weeks after giving birth, can affect how often you urinate as well.
-During pregnancy, a woman urinates more frequently due to fluid changes along with bladder pressure from the growing fetus.
-After birth, a woman will have an increased urinary output for up to eight weeks.
-This is because of the extra fluids she may have received during labor from an IV, or medicine, as well as the body’s natural response to mobilize and eliminate fluids after birth.
+Special circumstances, such as pregnancy and the weeks after giving birth, can affect how often you urinate.
+During pregnancy, a person urinates more frequently due to hormonal changes along with bladder pressure from the growing fetus.
+After birth, they continue to have increased urinary output for weeks.
+This is because of the extra fluids they may have received during labor from an IV, or medicine, as well as the body’s natural response to mobilize and eliminate fluids after birth.

 People with heart problems, high blood pressure, or poor kidney function often take medications that are called diuretics.
-Diuretics pull extra fluid out of the blood stream and move it into the kidney.
+Diuretics work to help the kidney filter out more fluid into the urine.
 Taking diuretics may cause you to urinate more frequently.
 Some common diuretics include:

 - chlorothiazide (Diuril)